On May 9, 1989, the world lost Keith Whitley. The prolific country singer died from alcohol poisoning at his Nashville home.

 Though known for his contemporary country ballads, Whitley actually got his start in bluegrass.
-He met Ricky Skaggs when he was a teenager at a music contest in Kentucky, and the two immediately hit it off.
+The Sandy Hook native met Ricky Skaggs when he was a teenager at a music contest in Kentucky, and the two immediately hit it off.
 They played shows together until one day, the story goes, Ralph Stanley happened upon the two entertaining his crowd after being late to a show.

-Stanley was so impressed with Whitley and Skaggs, he asked them to be a part of his band.
+Stanley was so impressed with Whitley and Skaggs, he asked them to be a part of his band, the Clinch Mountain Boys.
 They both joined and Whitley soon took over singing duties when he was still in his early 20s.

-After nine years of making a name for himself in bluegrass, Whitley made the plunge into country music by moving to Nashville and landing a contract with RCA Records.
-By the time he released his second album, L.A.
+After nine years of making a name for himself in bluegrass, with additional stints in J.D.
+Crow and the New South, Whitley made the official plunge into country music by moving to Nashville and landing a contract with RCA Records.
+By the time he released his second studio album, L.A.
 To Miami, Whitley had earned the trust of his label and his peers.
 He was able to make the music he wanted to — even if it meant scrapping an entire collection of already completed songs to start over.

-Unfortunately, Whitley had also fallen deep into alcoholism.
+Unfortunately, the country singer had also fallen deep into alcoholism.

 Whitley picked up drinking at an early age.
 In fact, it had almost killed him several times before he gained any fame singing.
 Once, he was a passenger in a deadly car crash involving alcohol and reckless racing near his hometown.
 A second time, he was the driver when he took a plunge off a cliff and broke his collarbone.